This post originally published on March 17, 2014. We’ve updated it here with the latest information, images, and resources.

 Maybe you can relate to some?

 Phew!
-This one took a huge burden off my shoulders because I was literally trying to read every Tweet that my followers tweeted.
+This one took a huge burden off my shoulders because I was literally trying to read every Tweet from the people I followed.
 It simply wasn’t feasible.
-The average person tweets 22 times per day (and I was following many in the digital marketing realm, so my tweet average could be higher).
+The average person tweets 22 times per day (and I was following many in the digital marketing realm, so my tweet average was likely a bit higher).
 Let’s extrapolate from there:

 Put another way, since tweets can average 30 characters in length, a person following 1,000 people would see enough content in one day’s time to fill George Orwell’s Animal Farm four times over.*